 The Investment Manager attempts to mitigate price risk through the use of a consistent and carefully considered investment approach based on extensive proprietary investment research, appropriate diversification of investment and equity selection in accordance with the investment guidelines of the Fund.
 In constructing the portfolio, the Investment Manager assesses not only each equity's perceived risk and reward but also, in order to manage risk further by appropriate diversification, its correlation with the rest of the portfolio.
-The Investment Manager also takes into account the composition of the Fund's Custom Benchmark and monitors the Fund's risk of underperforming its benchmark by comparing the Fund's weighting in each industry, stock market and currency with that in the benchmark.
+The Investment Manager also takes into account the composition of the Fund's custom benchmark, the MSCI World Index (with net dividends reinvested) and monitors the Fund's risk of underperforming its benchmark by comparing the Fund's weighting in each industry, stock market and currency with that in the benchmark.
 The Investment Manager ensures that deviations in such weightings, which are prompted by detailed "bottom up" research, are not inconsistent with the Investment Manager's "top down" macroeconomic views.